 8. How accessible is the learning environment?

 Bellefield is a two storey school.
 Within the building itself, there is one main staircase leading up to KS2 classes.
 There is a lift for disability access.
 The playground is accessible from downstairs.
-Upstairs classes use the external fire escape to access the playground.
+Upstairs classes use the external fire escapes to access the playground.
 Other provision can be made using the lift as necessary.
 We have a disabled parking space outside the main entrance and a disabled toilet both upstairs and downstairs.

 9. Who can I talk to if I am not happy about how my child is learning?

 It is always advisable to talk to your child’s teacher first, as s/he is the member of staff who knows your child best.
-If you have further questions, please contact the SENCO or the Head Teacher via the school office.
+If you have further questions, please contact the SENDCo or the Head Teacher via the school office.

 10. How does the school allocate resources to match children’s SEND?

 It is the Governing Body’s responsibility to ensure that resources in school are allocated to support appropriate provision for all pupils requiring it.
 These resources include learning materials/apparatus for the children, training for staff and staffing levels.
 It is important for children to have a balance of support from teachers and teaching assistants, as well as opportunities to work with their peers and independently.
 The Head Teacher, together with the Senior Leadership Team (Assistant Heads, Early Years Lead Teacher and SENDCo), meet regularly to review and monitor the provision across the school and to allocate resources appropriately.
 Pupil Progress meetings are held three times a year where class teachers can report on children’s progress and any additional support can be discussed and arranged.

 11. What training have members of staff had to be able to support my child?

 Mrs Harris, our SENDCo, has completed the NASENCo qualification which all new SENDCos are required to complete within two years of taking up the post.